|

 Alhambra cinema, Singapore

-Following the success of B S Rajhans, the Shaw Brothers employed many Indian film
+Following the success of B S Rajhans, the Shaw Brothers hired oher Indian film

 directors namely L Krishnan, S Ramanathan, K M Basker, B N Rao, V Girimaji,